ubccpsc/310/resources/readings/TestabilityAssertions.md

 TODO: talk about handling async in test cases

-// not declared as async, need to resturn the promise before(() => {
+// not declared as async, need to return the promise before(() => {
     syncFunction();
     return asyncFunction().then(() => asyncFunction()); // both complete before queries